Cost of living: dealing with high gas and electricity bills (Scotland)

 Warm Home Discount

-For more information on the Warm Home Discount Scheme, see GOV.UK.
+For more information on the Warm Home Discount Scheme, including more detail on eligibility criteria, see GOV.UK.

 Winter Heating Payment

-You may be eligible for a Winter Heating Payment of £50 if you were entitled to one of the following benefits on at least one day between 7 November 2022 to 13 November 2022.
+You may be eligible for a Winter Heating Payment of £58.75 if you are entitled to one of the following benefits on at least one day between 4 November 2024 to 10 November 2024.

 If you were entitled to a benefit other than Pension Credit, you will also need to meet further conditions to be eligible.
 For further information and full eligibility criteria, see mygov.scot.

 The Winter Heating Payment is usually paid automatically.
-If you think you are eligible for the payment but have not yet received it, tell Social Security Scotland on 0800 182 2222 (Monday to Friday, 8am to 6pm).
+In 2023, there was a £55.05 payment for some people receiving a qualifying benefit on one day during the period 6 November 2023 to 12 November 2023.
+If you think you were eligible for a payment but have not yet received it, tell Social Security Scotland on 0800 182 2222 (Monday to Friday, 8am to 6pm).

-- Warm banks are safe places provided by some councils and charitable organisations where you can spend time to keep warm without having to worry about paying the heating bill.
+• Warm spaces are safe places provided by some councils and charitable organisations where you can spend time to keep warm without having to worry about paying the heating bill.

-- Warm banks can be found in different places, such as libraries, community centres and places of worship.
+• Warm spaces can be found in different places, such as libraries, community centres and places of worship.

-- While warm banks offer somewhere to keep warm, some may offer additional support like a warm meal or advice.
+• While warm spaces offer somewhere to keep warm, some may offer additional support like a warm meal or advice.

-The warmspaces.org website allows you to search for places near you where you can keep warm.
-Not all warm banks will be registered on this site, so you could also try searching on the internet using terms like ‘warm bank’ and ‘warm space’.
+The Warm Welcome Campaign website allows you to search for places near you where you can keep warm.
+Not all warm spaces will be registered on this site, so you could also try searching on the internet using terms like ‘warm bank’ and ‘warm space’.

 Trust funds and charities